ilias/lambda/docs/LANGUAGE.md

 - `:steps`: prints the CEK machine steps performed for the last evaluation (`Iterations`).
 Useful for quick micro-benchmarks without full `:stats`.
 - `:binder debruijn on|off`: enables an optional De Bruijn–based beta-reduction path for pure lambda cores and uses a De Bruijn-style canonical comparison for alpha equivalence.

+Optimization & Sharing:

+- `:opt on|off|status`: toggles structural interning (hash‑consing) of abstractions and applications.
+When ON, identical `λx.body` and `f x` structures are shared, reducing allocations and improving cache effectiveness. `:stats` shows interning hit counters when enabled.

 De Bruijn binder mode details:

 - Scope: the DB beta path currently applies to `Var`, `Abs`, `App`, and `Y` forms.
 When an expression includes constructs outside this set (e.g., certain natives, quotes, or advanced macro artifacts), the interpreter safely falls back to named capture-avoiding substitution.